 There is currently a critical need for donation of blood and platelets.
 Right now, eligible and healthy donors are strongly encouraged to make an appointment to provide lifesaving blood products to patients.
-The Heights Colonial Heights Campus is hosting a blood drive on Wednesday, September 2.
-The Midlothian Campus is hosting a drive on Tuesday, September 8.
+The Heights Colonial Heights Campus is hosting blood drives on September 8 and October 13.
 You MUST make an appointment.
 Register here.

 “Hello Neighbor” Cards

 We know many of you have already reached out to neighbors to help in the ways that you can.
 Feel free to download this card to be filled out and given to those neighbors that live around you or others that you may know may be hesitant to go out or need a call.

 Bless Every Home

 We may not be able to physically gather together as the church, but we are well equipped and have plenty of opportunity to “be” the church to those around us.
 The Southern Baptist Convention of Virginia has developed this tool which allows you to pray for your neighbors by name.
 We want to encourage you to use this resource so you can be praying specifically for your neighbors, by name, during this time.
 To sign up visit blesseveryhome.com.